linux4life798/mqttappbridge/README.md

 This is done at the mqtt application/client level.
 It subscribes to all source topics and publishes any messages it receives to it's associated destination topic.
 If a path expression is given, it will select the relevant part of the message using [gjson][gjson]'s GetMany method.
-The output message will be a JSON array containing the selected parts.
+The output message will be a JSON array containing the selected parts, unless the "simple_single" flag is specified.
+If this flag is used, single JSON Paths will present just the bare value, instead of JSON array wrapped single value.

 To specify a JSON path expression for a source, you append the [gjson][gjson] path expression to the end of a source topic with two commas, ",,",